Golf Tutorials

 How to Fix It: Learn to Love the Divot

-You must retrain your brain to understand that hitting down a makes ball go you. this focus to your shift your has You mind in goal of result the "liftingInstead, focus on the process of creating a a nice, flush divot - _after_ the ball.
+You must retrain your brain to understand that hitting down makes the ball go up.
+You need to shift your focus from lifting to the process of creating a nice, flush divot after the ball.

 • The Line Drill: At the driving range, spray a line of foot powder spray or simply draw a line in the turf with a tee.
 Place a ball directly on the line.
 Your one and only goal is to make your practice swings and shots where the swing bottoms out and takes a divot on the target side of the line.
 This forces you to get your hands ahead of the clubhead at impact and deliver that downward strike.